NethServer/docs/developer-manual/en/development_process.rst

 When the package is VERIFIED from the QA team, packager will tag the package, build the tagged release and upload to updates/base repository.
 Verify yum update works fine then push the tagged changelog in SCM.

 Finally he/she sets state to CLOSED leaving resolution field blank.
+When the package is CLOSED, all related documentation must be in place.

 QA team member
 ^^^^^^^^^^^^^^